redis/redis-doc/topics/data-types-intro.md

   tag:b840fc02d524045429941cc15f59e41cb7be6c52:id 123456* and return the new ID to the caller.

 Nice.
 Or better.. broken!
-What about if two clients perform this commands at the same time trying to get the unique ID for the tag "redis"?
+What about if two clients perform these commands at the same time trying to get the unique ID for the tag "redis"?
 If the timing is right they'll both get *nil* from the GET operation, will both increment the *next.tag.id* key and will set two times the key.
 One of the two clients will